joshineeraj96/playwright-python-framework/README.md

 # Playwright Python Test Automation Framework

-A scalable and maintainable test automation framework built with Playwright, Python, and Pytest, supporting both UI and API testing.
+A production-inspired, scalable, and maintainable test automation framework built using **Playwright**, **Python**, and **Pytest** for both **UI** and **API** testing.

-The framework demonstrates industry-standard automation practices, including the Page Object Model, reusable API client architecture, data-driven testing, parallel execution, Allure reporting, and GitHub Actions CI/CD.
+This project demonstrates enterprise-level automation practices including **Page Object Model (POM)**, reusable API client architecture, data-driven testing, centralized browser management, configurable fixtures, robust reporting, parallel execution, and GitHub Actions CI/CD.

+The framework has been designed with a strong focus on **maintainability**, **reusability**, **scalability**, and **clean architecture**, making it suitable for modern web application testing and showcasing enterprise automation engineering practices and scalable framework design.

 ---